 Investor-Owned Utility (IOU) - A publicly-traded electric public utility.
 The investor-owned utilities operating in North Carolina are Duke Energy Carolinas, Duke Energy Progress, and Dominion North Carolina Power.

-Kilowatt (kW) - 1,000 watts, where a watt is a unit of electrical power calculated as the rate of energy consumption.
+Kilowatt (kW) - 1,000 watts, where a watt is a unit of electrical power calculated in Joules per second.

 Legally Enforceable Obligation (LEO) - An obligation of a utility to purchase electricity or capacity from a qualifying facility under PURPA established by the states, even in the absence of a contract.
 In North Carolina, a legally enforceable obligation arises when a qualifying facility has obtained a certificate of public convenience and necessity and has committed to sell its generation to the utility.